-Looking for vegan milk options?
-These non-dairy milk alternatives will hit home as the best dairy-free milk options and the best lactose-free milks out there.
-Try these tasty non-dairy products today!
+Looking for the best vegan milk options?
+These non-dairy milk alternatives will hit home as the best dairy-free milk picks!

 While I love a glass of milk, I also think nut, seed, and grain milks are delicious and can be great additions to my meals, snacks, and recipes.

 And brand new non-dairy milks made from out of out-of-the-box ingredients are now showing up at the grocery store on a regular basis.
-Plus, you might be stocking up on those shelf-stable versions during the current coronavirus outbreak.
 These alternative milks aren’t just for vegan eaters or folks who have lactose intolerance, folks.

 With so many options on the market, how can you possibly decide which one to pour in your cereal or add to your smoothie?

-In this blog post, I’m laying out all the facts on dozen non-dairy milks to help you decide which drink is best for you, including their nutritional benefits and their best uses.
+In this post, I’m laying out all the facts on on the best vegan milk options to help you decide which drink is best for you, including their nutritional benefits and their best uses.
 Let’s get started!

 Now, even more alternatives to cow’s milk are crowding supermarket shelves.